nlpcsh/TA.HQC.Hangman-2/README.md

 6. Renamed class `Hangman` to `HangmanStartPoint`.
 7. Update methods `RevealGuessedLetters()` and `InitializationAfterTheGuess()`
 8. Make commands insensitive
-9. Add wrong command in commands
+9. Add command "wrong" in commands
+10. Add reading from file for random word, not from array.